9 Flight tracking technologies

 • BDS 4,0 – Selected vertical intention, with information about selected altitude in the autopilot, barometric pressure setting, and navigation modes;

-• BDS 5,0 – Track and turn report, with information about the roll angle, true track angle rate and true airspeed (TAS) in addition to ground speed and true track angle information also defined in ADS-B;
+• BDS 5,0 – Track and turn report, with information about the roll angle, true track angle rate and True AirSpeed (TAS) in addition to ground speed and true track angle information also defined in ADS-B;

-• BDS 6,0 – Heading and speed report, with information about magnetic heading of the aircraft, indicated airspeed (IAS), barometric altitude rate and inertial vertical velocity (in feet per minute)
+• BDS 6,0 – Heading and speed report, with information about magnetic heading of the aircraft, Indicated AirSpeed (IAS), barometric altitude rate and inertial vertical velocity (in feet per minute)

 Coupling BDS 5,0 (for the TAS, the true track angle and the ground speed – the two last entries are also present in ADS-B) with BDS 6,0 (for magnetic heading) and can be used to recompute the apparent wind seen by the aircraft.